The UK´s Best Betting Sites Reviewed – Our Ranking of the Top 10 Online Bookies

 |Operator||Sport Markets||Football Leagues||Betting Options||Extra Markets||Rating|

-In many cases, which bookie constitutes the best in a specific area is subjective and dependant on the needs of an individual punter.
-When it comes to sports markets however, Bet365 makes a clean sweep.
-There are more sports and – football fans take note – significantly more domestic, European and international football leagues available.
-The betting options are high, but there are more on offer elsewhere.
+In many cases, which bookie constitutes the best in a specific area is subjective and dependent on the needs of an individual punter.
 For this reason, William Hill and Betway, who also both have excellent football coverage, should not be ignored.
-On the whole however, no-one can really compete with Bet365 in this area, as they offer the most comprehensive and sophisticated betting and sports markets around, along with a nice amount of specials markets and bet types.
+On the whole however, no-one can really compete with 888Sport and Paddy Power in this area, as they offer the most comprehensive and sophisticated betting and sports markets around, along with a nice amount of specials markets and bet types.

 How Are the In-Play Features?

 In-play betting is one of the innovations that has really helped online sports betting to take off.
 It’s such a huge part of it, that we’ve devoted an entire live betting page to it.
 There we’ll run you through the in-play platforms, betting markets and also compare the odds levels for in-play events.
-Once again, Bet365 came out on top overall after our tests in these areas.
-Its seamless in-play platform, huge amount of live-streams and the largest market and bet selection were too much to be overlooked.
-But many betting sites are extremely strong in this area and worthy of your attention.
+We found in-play betting particularly enjoyable at SportNation, but many betting sites are extremely strong in this area and worthy of your attention.

 The comparison table below has brought up some interesting results when it comes to how generous the odds margins at a bookmaker are.
 The major operators are of course prone to advertising their special prices and enhanced odds, or offering good odds for the most popular markets while neglecting the others.
 But how do their odds fare across the board when the odds levels for 10 different sports markets were analysed?
 Check out the table below to find out.